As companies begin to return to business as usual, there’s one thing that’s changed for good: the office itself.

 Another important use for occupancy tracking technology is the ability to understand and manage space usage in the workplace.
 With real-time data and reporting, office managers can analyze which spaces are more crowded, determine if there are any unused areas that could serve a more valuable purpose, and track spikes in activity to optimize space management throughout the office.

 An essential element of an adaptable workplace is the ability to react and adjust in real-time.
-Remote access to building systems is integral to that flexibility.
+Remote access to building security systems is integral to that flexibility.
 This is why switching to cloud-based building technology is recommended for any organization that wants to future-proof its operations.